nagyist/tao-user-guide/src/terminology/what-is-an-item.md

-# What is an item?
+# What is an Item?

 *"An item is a set of interactions (possibly empty) collected together with any supporting material and an optional set of rules for converting the candidate's response(s) into assessment outcomes."* - Question and Test Interoperability standard, published by IMS Global